rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 }
 ```

-In the Keepalived config file we see that the script have one track_script with the name "chk_ocp" that checks two main urls:
+In the Keepalived config file we see that the script has one track_script with the name "chk_ocp" that checks two main urls:

 * https://localhost:6443/readyz
 * http://localhost:50936/readyz